Stabax/TinyConf/README.md

     cfg.save(); //Writes to file

-You can reload the file from disk into config:\n (warning: this will erase any unsaved change)
+You can reload the file from disk into config:<br>
+(warning: this will erase any unsaved change)

     cfg.reload(); //Update config values from file

 ### Multi-Value support ###

-Alright, too easy for your C++ master level ?\n Getting and setting values works for any STL container and std::pair, for example the following code is valid
+Alright, too easy for your C++ master level ?<br>
+Getting and setting values works for any STL container and std::pair, for example the following code is valid